fabric8io/docker-maven-plugin/doc/manual.md

 There is some special behaviour when using an externally provided registry like described above:

-* When *pulling*, the image pulled will be also tagged with repository naem **without** registry.
-The reasoning behind this is that this image then can be referenced also by the configuration when the registry is not specified anymore.
+* When *pulling*, the image pulled will be also tagged with a repository name **without** registry.
+The reasoning behind this is that this image then can be referenced also by the configuration when the registry is not specified anymore explicitely.
 * When *pushing* a local image, temporarily an tag including the registry is added and removed after the push.
 This is required because Docker an only push registry-named images.

 ### Authentication

-When pulling (via the `autoPull` mode of `docker:start` and `docker:push`) or pushing image, it might be necessary to authenticate against a Docker registry.
+When pulling (via the `autoPull` mode of `docker:start`) or pushing image, it might be necessary to authenticate against a Docker registry.

 There are three different ways for providing credentials: